OpenShot/openshot-qt/doc/clips.rst

 -------
 In addition to the many clip properties which can be animated and adjusted, you can also drop an effect directly onto a clip.
 Each effect is represented by a small letter icon.
 Clicking the effect icon will populate the properties of that effect, and allow you to edit (and animate) them.
+For the full list of effects, see :ref:`effects_ref`.

 .. image:: images/clip-effects.jpg